Russwater RPG Ruleset

 By keeping modifiers to a minimum GMs have more chance of succeeding in being able to calculate the desired probability of outcome, provide character progression but avoid having to fight the math to do so.

-It is never usually stated but in most a RPGs with larger compounding modifiers most progression is an illusion because the GM will be increasing the DCs of success to maintain their desired probabilities.
+It is never usually stated but in most RPGs with larger compounding modifiers, most progression is an illusion because the GM will be increasing the DCs of success to maintain their desired probabilities.
 This is the dirty little secret of RPG math.

 Only roll if there is both a chance they might succeed or fail.
 If they cannot succeed or fail, don’t roll, just state that they succeed or fail.

-Having complications and upsides in outcomes help the players think about what they might do next.
+Having successes with complications and failures with upsides in outcomes more than just succeed or fail helps the game flow and the players think about what they might do next rather than getting stuck.

 Here is a table showing how advantage / disadvantage effects probability and percentage outcome on a d20 roll.